Byron/github-star-counter/README.md

 For the parallelism diagrams, a data point prefixed with `*` signals that multiple data is handled at the same time.

+#### v1.0.3 - Better progress messages

+Even though the header is parsed and received relatively quickly, the body is read afterwards which takes additional time.
+This will now be logged as well.

 #### v1.0.2 - Even more parallel query of user's repositories

 Parallelism looks like this: